ApryseSDK/webviewer-salesforce/README.md

   }
 }
 ```
-and in the Lighting Web Component send messages with postMessage as following:
+and in the Lightning Web Component send messages with postMessage as following:

 ```js
 import { LightningElement, track, wire } from 'lwc';